GenericMappingTools/gmt/doc/rst/source/gmtconvert.rst

     *range*\ [,\ *range*,...] where each *range* of items is either a single segment *number* or a range with stepped increments given via *start*\ [:*step*:]\ :*stop* (*step* is optional and defaults to 1).
 A leading **~** will invert the selection and select all columns but the ones listed.
+To add the trailing text to the comparison as well, add the column *t* to the list.
+    If no numerical columns are specified, just *t*, then we only consider trailing text.

 .. _-V: